ilhan-ersoy/python-social-distancing/README.md

-## Social distance analysis with python  💻
+## Social distance analysis with python  💻 for covid-19